michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 ### WWW

 This base layer building block is already in place.
-It refers to a web of individual websites that are connected through hyperlinks.
+It refers to the existing web of individual websites that are connected through hyperlinks.

 ### Decentralized communication & storage

 The other base layer building block is a sufficiently decentralized system that is needed for storage and communication which are required by higher-level building blocks.

-// TODO: Blockchain as example
+Depending on the level of decentralization, this could be a blockchain or some sort of federated system ( such as [ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/), which also specifies many of the other building blocks).

 ### Identity

 The web itself initially did not have a baked-in identity system.
 Today, there are several decentralized identity initiatives such as [W3C DID](https://www.w3.org/TR/did-core/).
-The notion of a decentralized identity is important because it enables users to use their decentralized identity to follow a website (which is also represented by a decentralized identity) and interact with it.
+The notion of a decentralized identity is important because it enables users to use to follow a website (which is also represented by a decentralized identity) and interact with it.

 ### Follow mechanism

 To allow users to follow websites, some kind of persistent social graph is needed.
 This graph stores the connections' identities (in this case, which users follow which websites).
 It uses the identity building block to have unique identifiers for users and websites and the decentralized communication & storage building block to persist the social graph.
-A persistent social graph further allows one to discover new websites.
+A persistent social graph further eases the discovery of new websites.

-// TODO: EFP as example
+The [Ethereum Follow Protocol](https://app.ethfollow.xyz/) (EFP) is an example of such a decentralized social graph.

 ### Content event